nelly0421/nelly0421.github.io/_pages/about.md

 - **Image/Video Processing and Restoration**
 - **Multi-Modal Learning and Modeling**

-In addition, I also enjoy fishing🐬, boxing🥊, cooking🍲, baking🍞 and traveling🌐, welcome to talk about that with me if you have the same hobbyXD.
+In addition, I also enjoy cooking🍲, traveling🌐 and playing piano🎹, Feel free to chat with me about it if you share the same interest! 😄

 # 🔥 News